sntntn/FitPlusPlus/README.md

 	   - preview of existing trainings including traininer's information
 	   - full review of purchased trainings including videos for each exercise.

 3. **ReservationService**
    - Enables **booking of individual and group training sessions**.
    - Supports **real-time scheduling, cancellation, and availability tracking**.
+   - Integrated with NotificationService for real-time and email notifications on reservation updates.

 4. **NotificationService**
-   - Sends **push and email notifications** to clients, trainers, and administrators.
+   - Sends **push and email notifications** to clients and trainers.
-   - Includes **reservation confirmations, training reminders, and membership renewal alerts**.
+   - Handles real-time **push** and **email notifications** for clients and trainers.
+   - Delivers updates related to **training reservations**, **chat session payments**.
+   - Implements a centralized notification system that ensures consistent communication across all services.
+   - Provides a **notification history view** within the frontend, allowing users to review both **read** and **unread** notifications.

 5. **AnalyticsService**
    - Tracks **individual and group** training sessions and provides **insightful statistics** about them